Wall Modeling of Turbulent Flows with Varying Pressure Gradients Using Multi-Agent Reinforcement Learning: Model Development and Validation

 \subsubsection{Testing for flow over periodic hills at higher Reynolds numbers}

 In this section, the RLWMs are applied to WMLES of periodic-hill channel flow at $Re_H=19000$ and $37000$.
+The $Re_\tau$ for the flow on the bottom of the channel reaches maximum value of approximately 3300 and 5400, respectively.
 The simulations are conducted by using the baseline mesh ($128\times64\times64$) and the coarse mesh ($64\times32\times32$), and the implementation of the RLWMs is similar to the simulations at $Re_H=10595$.
 All simulations are run for about 50 FTTs after initial transients.
 The results from the EQWM with baseline mesh and the WRLES \citep{gloerfelt2019large} are included for comparison.

 The mean skin friction coefficients along the bottom wall at $Re_H=19000$ and $37000$ are shown in Fig.~\ref{fig:Cf_higherRe}.
 The distributions of $C_f$ at higher Reynolds numbers have a similar shape as the one shown in Fig.~\ref{fig:CfCp_Re10595}(a,b).
 As the Reynolds number increases, the peak value of the $C_f$ on the windward side of the hill decreases.
 The RLWM simulations align more closely with the WRLES results on hill windward side than the EQWM simulations do.
 Regarding the separation point, the predicted locations from the RLWM simulations are further downstream than that of the WRLES.
 Moreover, the RLWMs predict a reattachment location further upstream.
 Unlike the EQWM simulations, which considerably underestimate the size of the separation bubble, the RLWM simulations are more accurate.
 Similar to the aforementioned results observed at $Re_H=10595$, the RLWM predictions at these higher Reynolds numbers display sensitivity to mesh resolutions.